anjum-matin-git/search-auto/ARCHITECTURE.md

 2. ReAct agent analyzes the query
 3. Agent decides which tools to use:
    - Extract features (brand, model, price, location)
-   - Search Auto.dev API for real listings
+   - Search MarketCheck API for real US listings
    - Filter by criteria if needed
    - Rank by relevance
 4. Agent provides conversational response